Overview of Key Visualizer

 Key Visualizer also generates a new set of key buckets every two weeks, even if the table has not changed a lot, just to remove any residual bucket boundaries from deleted keys.
 As a result, even if your table is stable, you will notice that your key buckets are updated occasionally.

 In addition to the heatmap, a Key Visualizer scan includes aggregate values in bar charts along the bottom and right sides of the heatmap.
 When you hover over the aggregate values, Key Visualizer highlights a narrow area in the heatmap and shows the following information:

 - For the x-axis, Key Visualizer shows the average value for the current metric, along with either the total or maximum value.
 These values appear for all of the visible key ranges in 15-minute intervals.

 - For the y-axis, Key Visualizer shows the average value for the current metric across the visible time range, broken down into key ranges.

 Minimum table size for scans

-Key Visualizer is available for tables that contain at least 30 GB of data.
+Key Visualizer is available for tables that contain at least 30 GB of data per cluster.
 It can take up to an hour after a table reaches that size for scans to be available.

 - Minimum: The shortest time span you can view in Key Visualizer is 15 minutes.